 What is a driverless car?

-A completely driverless (or self-driving) car is one that can get from A to B safely without a human touching the steering wheel.
-Driverless cars are operated by artificial intelligence – not the kind of sci-fi AI that can hold a conversation, but a smart system that responds intelligently to the road the way a human driver would.
+A driverless (or self-driving) car is a fully automated vehicle that can get from A to B safely without a human touching the steering wheel.

-How do driverless cars work?
+How do self-driving cars work?

 Driverless cars are equipped with a GPS system to tell them where to go, plus a vast array of sensors and cameras to detect what’s going on around them.
 These can spot objects and hazards, such as other vehicles, pedestrians, animals, traffic lights and road markings, then automatically brake, accelerate or steer as they react to the situation.